An Outline of Corporate Tax Filing in Singapore for 2025

 • Have its share capital be held openly by only 20 shareholders during the taxable period where all are individual shareholders.
 If not, at least a shareholder exists as a person owning 10% or more of the business’ ordinary shares.

-Who Pays Corporate Tax in Singapore?
+Who is Required to Perform Corporate Tax Filing in Singapore?

 No matter the firm’s tax-residency status, it is obligated to pay Singapore’s corporate tax as stated in the Income Tax Act.
 This tax is based on any taxable income gained by doing business in Singapore, plus foreign income sent into the country.